So now it’s time to look at how to make money with your blog!

 So I’m just going to go over the basics and bullet point what I feel are the best tips and ways to get traffic to your blog!

-Before we get into it – Traffic is the amount of visitors you get to your blog!
+Before we get into it – Traffic is the number of visitors you get to your blog!